Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 A fun Phoenix activity for keeping cool during the hot summer months, Golfland Sunsplash in Mesa boasts epic waterslides, a refreshing wave pool and a lazy river.

-Additionally, guests can partake of other fun activities – like mini golf, laser tag and arcade games.
+Additionally, guests can partake of other activities – like mini golf, laser tag and arcade games.

 #33 Children’s Museum of Phoenix

-Ranking as one of the top Phoenix, AZ tourist attractions for families, the museum features play-and-learn exhibits and programs.
-Visiting the museum is ideal in the summertime when it is too hot for kids to play outdoors.
+Ranking as one of the top Phoenix, AZ tourist attractions for families, the space features play-and-learn exhibits and programs.
+Visits are ideal in the summertime when it is too hot for kids to play outdoors.

 #34 Castles N’ Coasters

-A North Phoenix destination for family fun, the historic Castles N’ Coasters amusement park has been providing entertainment in the Valley of the Sun since 1976.
+A North Phoenix destination for families, this iconic amusement park has been providing entertainment in the Valley of the Sun since 1976.

-In addition to the carnival rides, the park boasts a putt putt golf course, an arcade, a go-kart track, bumper cars and a log splash ride to help visitors cool off during the summer months.
-A day at Castle N’ Coasters is definitely one of the fun things to do in Phoenix with a teenager and younger kids.
+In addition to the carnival rides, the park boasts a putt putt golf course, arcade, go-kart track, bumper cars and a log splash ride!

 #35 Hiking in Phoenix